The Nagra TUBE DAC Review. Otherworldly.

 Audio has been my hobby since I was 16 when I used to listen to one album every night, front to back, while alone in my room.
 I would buy one new record every week and it was almost like a ritual.
 Instead of running around in the streets I was more of a loner, staying in to listen to music.
 Heck, I am still the same way today.
 A loner who likes his family time, privacy, peace and listening to music.

-For me, back in the mid to late 80’s, I was growing a huge record collection that over time became unruly.
-Tons of space was needed to store them and they were heavy as well.
-When I would move later in life I remember having box upon box of albums to move.
-I did move to CD when the CD became a thing and I owned one of the first CD players made back in the day.
+I moved these albums a few times, box after box but boy did times change.
+I did move to CD when the CD became a thing and I owned one of the first CD players made back in the day, which would be awful by todays standards I am sure.
 Early digital (CD) kind of sucked.
 It was lean, bright, splashy and almost too crystalline, at least what I had was.
-Gone was the warmth and flow of a great vinyl record spinning on a normal turntable and in its place was a silver shiny DISC that sounded somewhat sterile in those early days of digital.
+It was hyped as hyper clear which is not a recipe for hart touching music.
+Gone was the warmth and flow of a great vinyl record spinning on a normal turntable and in its place was a silver shiny DISC that sounded somewhat sterile in those early days of digital, being played by a laser instead of a stylus.

 For the last couple of decades I have heard digital technology get to where I feel it bests and far exceeds the album experience of my teen years.
 Not by a little but rather by a lot.
+The again, my system then was nothing special but I did feel that analog vibe and have fond memories of those times.

-I tried to keep up with my vinyl but when I invested a ton of cash in a full blown high end analog setup, I still preferred my digital front end (that was not Nagra, but much more modest).
-It was then that I decided to get out of vinyl and earlier this year (2024) I did just that.
 Today my main system does not include a turntable.
-Instead I decided to invest the most in the digital front end of source and DAC to optimize how I prefer to listen today.
-For me streaming is more enjoyable as I can discover so much new music without having to pay $50 for an album.
+Instead I decided to invest the most $$ into the digital front end of source and DAC to optimize how I prefer to listen today.
+For me, these days, streaming is more enjoyable as I can discover so much new music without having to pay $50 for an album.
 I can listen to $1500 worth of albums in a day, all for the cost of my streaming subscriptions to Tidal, Qobuz and Spotify.
+Sure, lesser DACs can sound just average with the likes of Spotify but some can make Spotify sound as good as high res DSD (Spoiler: This Tube DAC does that).

 Here at the end of 2024 or 38 years into this hobby, I have thought I have seen and heard it all when it comes to audio, but nope.

 Before we jump into the deep end I would like to say that I have heard over 50 DACs just over the last 4 years.
 DACs that range in price from $12 to $48,000 (This Nagra retail cost).
 Yep, that $12 DAC was pretty awful but sadly the DACS that have left lasting memories on me have almost always been those that cost between $5-$15k.
 Sure, there are many fantastic DACs for much less but if you are of the very picky variety when it comes to your audio system, you know the drill.
+If you want that emotion to hit you, or for the music to sound like music vs hyper artificial sounds, then again, you know the drill.

 I am one who does seek out that last bit of magic, and I have always been this way with my audio setups.